 There is no waiting period.
 Your cover starts immediately after the first premium is received.

 Where did you get my contact number from?

-AllLife utilizes many marketing channels and third-party service providers who are specialists in advertising across direct marketing channels on our behalf.
+AllLife utilises many marketing channels and third-party service providers who are specialists in advertising across direct marketing channels on our behalf.
 Examples of such mass advertising are SMS, email, and voice messaging that allow people to opt-in, to receive further contact from us.
 We do not have databases of your personal information and at all times adhere to strict Direct Marketing protocols and the POPI Act.

 What is the difference between funeral cover and life cover?

 Funeral cover is designed to cover the burial costs when you pass away.
 A life cover policy is designed to ensure that your beneficiaries have money available to them in order to continue with life and to take care of everyday living costs.
 These are all the day-to-day expenses that a funeral plan won’t cover at the time of payout.